daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 The following are examples and not meant to provide a complete list of all possible foci in this category.

-* Awakens Dreams
+* Réveille les rêves
-* Blazes With Radiance
+* Illumine avec Eclat
-* Calculates the Incalculable
+* Calcule l'Incalculable
 * Contrôle la Gravité
 * Façonne des Illusions
 * Crafts Unique Objects